 The four E-4s carry 13 external communications systems and are designed for missions lasting 72 hours.
 Their "hardness" features protect the crew from electromagnetic radiation and the effects of a nuclear blast.

 Secondary missions assigned to the E-4B include VIP travel support and Federal Emergency Management Agency support, which provides communications to relief efforts following natural disasters such as hurricanes and earthquakes.

-All E-4B aircraft are assigned to the 55th Wing, Offutt Air Force Base, Neb.
+All E-4Bs are assigned to the 595th Command and Control Group at Offutt Air Force Base, Nebraska.